NeonGeckoCom/neon-image-recipe/README.md

 install updated Python packages, validate the core modules load properly and optionally roll back changes, and then restart core services.

+## factory_reset
+Creates a backup of the installed environment and enables a reset service.

+A backup of the installed `venv` will be created in `/opt/neon` and `systemctl start neon-reset` will restore this backup to the default `/home/neon/venv` location before restarting services.

 ## Clean Up
 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.